spinnaker/spinnaker.io/content/en/docs/releases/next-release-preview/index.md

 ## Coming Soon in Release 1.33

+### Java 17

+Following the changes to use JRE 17 for Front50 and Igor in [1.32](/changelogs/1.32.0-changelog), all other services (Clouddriver, Orca, Gate, Echo, Fiat, Rosco, and Kayenta) have now been upgraded.
+Java 11 variants of all services continue to be published.
+Please report any problems by creating a GitHub issue.

+In future releases, services will be gradually updated to compile using JDK 17 in order to complete the migration to Java 17.

 ### Artifact Store

 - https://github.com/spinnaker/kork/pull/1120 changes the configuration flags for the artifact store.
 Before this PR, the way to enable the artifact store for s3 was: